Alados/TeleBotFramework/README.md

 - **Auto-registration** of all commands found in your assemblies
 - **IServiceCollection** extension: `AddTelegramFramework(...)`
 - **ITelegramUpdateHandler** dispatches incoming updates to your commands
+- **ITeleBotClient** override of default Telegram.Bot client to balance request count per second
 - **IUserStateManager** for per-user state persistence across sessions
 - **MarkdownHelper** utility to safely format Markdown messages
 - Ready to use in **ASP.NET Core** (webhook) or **long-polling** console apps